Global Newlander-Nirenberg theorem on domains with finite smooth boundary in complex manifolds: Introduction

-Let us refer to the above diffeomorphism $F$ as a {\it biholomorphism} for $H$ or a solution to the global Newlander--Nirenberg problem.
-To provide some motivation, we recall that the Newlander--Nirenberg theorem \cites{MR88770} deals with the existence of local biholomorphisms for $H$ from the interior of $M$ into $\mathbb C^n$.
+The celebrated Newlander-Nirenberg theorem \cites{MR88770} states that the converse is true locally.
+Namely, at each interior point $p$ of $M$, if $H$ is formally integrable near $p$, then there exists a neighborhood $U_p$ of $p$ in $M$ on which $H$ is integrable.
+In this case, we refer the corresponding diffeomorphism $F$ from $U_p \Subset M$ into $\cL M$ as a {\it local embedding} for $H$.
 This classical theorem now has several proofs due to Kohn~\ci{MR1045639}, Malgrange~\ci{MR0253383} and Webster~\ci{MR999729}.
 See Yao~\ci{MR4211866} for counter-examples on sharpness of the coordinate maps.
-The reader is also referred to optimal results in Street~\ci{MR4027743} on the elliptic structures in general.
+The reader is also referred to the optimal regularity results in Street~\ci{MR4027743} on the elliptic structures in general.

+The global analogue of the above result, known as the global Newlander-Nirenberg problem, can be stated as follows.
+Suppose the almost complex structure $H$ is formally integrable on $\ov M$ and is sufficiently close to the complex structure on $\cL M$, is $H$ integrable on $\ov M$? i.e. does there exist a global embedding $F$ for $H: \ov M \to \cL M$?
+Here by "sufficiently close" we mean that the $A$ given above is small in certain norms.
+A similar local boundary version of the Newlander-Nirenberg problem asks whether a formally integrable $H$ admits an embedding near boundary point of the domain $M$.